Former NFL player Jay Feely is feeling the heat from Twitter users about his daughter’s prom photo

 There’s also no arguing that this isn’t exactly a solid representation of responsible gun ownership.

 This is how people get accidentally shot.
 I work in Pediatric Rehab.
-It’s not a joke.— something scary (@lcleary1959) April 22, 2018
+It’s not a joke.— is this real life? (@lcleary1959) April 22, 2018

 Many people mentioned if the boy in question was their son, they’d be upset by seeing this photo.